toastheo/webit-ruby-styleguide/README.md

         'customer_number' => customer_number
       }
     )
     ```

-* The names of potentially dangerous methods (i.e. methods that modify `self` or the arguments) should end with an exclamation mark if there exists a safe version of that dangerous method.
-    ```Ruby
-    # bad - there is no matching 'safe' method
-    class Person
-      def update!
-      end
-    end

-    # good
-    class Person
-      def update
-      end
-    end

-    # good
-    class Person
-      def update!
-      end

-      def update
-      end
-    end
-    ```

 * If there are many conditions, use 4 spaces relatively to the beginning of the statement for the next lines